pmrt/melody/README.md

 # Melody

+## Demo

+You can see the demo at: http://mrtz.es/melody

 Music shop demo.
 Server side is written in PHP, which is a RESTful API using laravel framework client side is written in javacript using Angular 2.